jonahb/bing-search/README.md

 Sign up for the [Bing Search API](https://datamarket.azure.com/dataset/bing/search) or the [Web-Only Bing Search API](https://datamarket.azure.com/dataset/bing/searchweb) at the Microsoft Azure Marketplace.
 Then retrieve your Account Key from the [My Account](https://datamarket.azure.com/account) section of the marketplace and provide it as shown below.

+### Documentation

+This README provides an overview of bing-search.
+Full documentation is available at [rubydoc.info](http://www.rubydoc.info/gems/bing-search).

 ## Basics

 To use bing-search, first supply your Account Key: